joshua-decoder/joshua-decoder.github.com/releases/index.md

 title: Joshua releases
 ---

-The current release of Joshua is version 6.0.1, which can be [downloaded here](6.0/).
-It was released on March 6, 2015.
+The current release of Joshua is version 6.0.2, which can be [downloaded here](6.0/).
+It was released on April 10, 2015.

 Older versions are also available: